kazo0/kazo0.github.io/docs/_posts/2024-03-12-toolkit-tuesday-extendedsplashscreen.md

 ![Android blank Uno app startup](/assets/images/extsplash/android-blank-splash.gif){: .width-half}

 This is the default native splash screen that is displayed while the app is loading.
 It's a simple white screen with the Uno Platform logo in the center.
 Those assets are generated for you by the [Uno Resizetizer][uno-resizetizer] tooling.
-If you wanted to customize the native splash screen, you could do so by replacing the assets in the `Splash` folder of the `ExtendedSplash.Shared.csproj`.
+If you wanted to customize the native splash screen, you could do so by replacing the assets in the `Splash` folder of the `ExtendedSplashApp.Shared.csproj`.

 Now, enough about customizing the splash screen, we're focusing on EXTENDING it!
 Let's add an `ExtendedSplashScreen` control to our app.
 We'll start by adding a new `UserControl` to our app and call it `Shell`.
 I'll explain why in a moment.